thistleknot/chess-deep-q/codebase.md

 import traceback

 # STEP 2: ADD this decorator function (but keep your existing functions):
+# In main.py, in the comprehensive_error_logger function, update the logging configuration:

 def comprehensive_error_logger(func):
     """
     Decorator that sets up comprehensive logging for the entire application.